by Robert Maxwell

 It isn't consistent enough

-Even if you work 6 or 7 days a week, 52 weeks a year, never take holidays and never get sick, your job can't take the place of working out.
-Lack of consistency is the reason.
-Even if you attend work as consistently as possible, you'll almost certainly be doing somewhat different work each day.
-Your job itself may be the same, but your movements won't be.
-At least as far as you body is concerned.
-Repetitive loaded movements are crucial for gaining strength.
+Unless your career (or chores at home) fully exercises every body part for 4 to 6 days a week, 52 weeks a year, you shouldn't forgo working out.
+I have yet to see a job that satisfies this requirement.
+Even if you work a very physical job, you'll almost certainly be performing somewhat different movements each day.
+The job itself may be the same, but the stresses on your body will differ slightly.
+Enough to matter.
+Specific, highly repetitive movements under load like barbell squats, presses and deadlifts are crucial for gaining serious amounts of balanced, full-body strength.
 Your body needs a chance to adapt to the stresses you place on it through training.
-If you're always changing those stresses, even a little, it'll be hard to get strong.
+If you're always changing those stresses, (as with manual labour) even a little, it'll be hard to get really strong.
 Modern barbell training has been developed and refined over the past 200 years for one purpose – to make human beings stronger.
 Manual labour was never meant for this.
-It's necessary in this world to get things done, and sometimes those things make us a little stronger.
+It's necessary in this world to get things done, and sometimes those things happen to make us a little stronger.
 But it's a mistake to believe active work is a great training alternative.
 It isn't.
 It was never intended to be.